mach-composer/mach-composer-cli/docs/src/reference/components/azure.md

 ### Resource prefixing

-MACH creates a name prefix which can be used to name all other resources.
+MACH Composer creates a name prefix which can be used to name all other resources.

 This prefix is built up using